Guiding Your Children Through the Holidays During a Divorce

 We have put together a few tips to help you protect your children’s well-being and help them enjoy the holidays during (or soon after) a divorce.

-Avoid engaging in conflict with your ex-spouse in front of your children.
+Avoid conflict and Arguments with your ex in front of children.

-Young children may not be able to vocalize their feelings like adults can, but they are highly perceptive and can tell when tension is high.
-You can help keep unnecessary stress and confusion out of their holiday season by refraining from arguing with your ex-spouse in front of them.
+Young children may not be able to vocalize their feelings the way adults can, but they are highly perceptive and can tell when tension is high.
+You can help keep unnecessary stress and confusion by refraining from arguing with your ex-spouse in front of them.
 Remember that you want your children to remember happy holiday memories, not memories of arguments or unhappiness.

 One of the best things you can do for your children is to create a positive atmosphere during the holidays.
 A great way to do this is to sit down with them and put together a list of all the things that you and they are thankful for.
 This can include anything from good health, the presents in their stockings, food on the table, and more.
 This can become a tradition that you can enjoy each Christmas for years to come.

 While you and your spouse may be experiencing difficulty during this time of the year, it is important to allow your children to spend time with both of their parents, if it is safe to do so.
-With this in mind, try to work cooperatively with your ex-spouse to come up with a schedule that works for both of you.
+Work cooperatively with your ex-spouse to come up with a schedule that works for both of you.

 Consider volunteering with your kids.